EdisonWard/EdisonWard/README.md

 ## About Me
 Aspiring Cybersecurity Professional with over 6 years of technical experience troubleshooting computer and network-related issues.
 Honorably discharged Navy veteran with a decade of background in teamwork, accountability, and work ethic.
 Results-driven with notable success in analyzing, diagnosing, and resolving complex and urgent problems.
 Passionate and personable with an eagerness to learn from others.
 Highly motivated and detail-oriented team player ready to help achieve company goals.

-## Education

-Bachelor of Science in Cybersecurity and Information Assurance
-<br>City University of Seattle

-Associate of Applied Science in Network Systems Administration
-<br>ITT Technical Institute

 ## Experience

 Executive IT Support Specialist